SAP-samples/btp-azure-opensap/Week3/Unit3/README.md

 4.2 Make sure that you are logged-in in the right Active Directory.

 You should have 2 Directories available
-   * First on is the *directory* (Default Directory) created with your trial account and has the Azure subscription
+   * First one is the *directory* (Default Directory) created with your Microsoft Azure trial account and has the Azure subscription
-   * Second on is coming from Microsoft 365 Developer account
+   * Second one is coming from Microsoft 365 Developer account

 For this exercise please switch to the **Default Directory** created with your Azure trial